Saturday

 Reader

-A reading from the Book of Hebrews 3:1-6
+A reading from the letter to the Hebrews 3:1-6

 1Therefore, brothers and sisters, holy partners in a heavenly calling, consider that Jesus, the apostle and high priest of our confession, 2was faithful to the one who appointed him, just as Moses also "was faithful in all God's house."
 3Yet Jesus is worthy of more glory than Moses, just as the builder of a house has more honor than the house itself.
 4(For every house is built by someone, but the builder of all things is God.)
 5Now Moses was faithful in all God's house as a servant, to testify to the things that would be spoken later.
 6Christ, however, was faithful over God's house as a son, and we are his house if we hold firm the confidence and the pride that belong to hope.